-I’ve got a new opportunity for my latest book, Silence, so I’ve removed it from sale.
-Today only, you can download it at no cost, in exchange for your email address.
+You can download my books at no cost, in exchange for your email address.
 Why an email address?
 I’ve realized in the past that hard work and things of value can be tossed away like a blog post if there is no exchange of “value”.
-I want you to value this book and truly get something out of it that helps you going into the new year.
+I want you to value these books and truly get something out of them that helps you going into the new year.
 I have no idea what I’ll do with the email address, but I’ve never spammed anyone and don’t intend to start.
-If you feel like someone you know could also benefit from this book, please share the link.
-Happy Holidays!
+If you feel like someone you know could also benefit from these books, please share the link.
+Happy New Year!

 If there’s anything I’ve learned over the last few years it’s that consistency can carry you farther than almost any other trait.